cody-barker/trakable/README.md

 For example:

-If I create a new task by masking a Post request to /users, and use user.tasks.create!, I can update currentUser.tasks with that payload.
+If I create a new task by making a Post request to /tasks, and use user.tasks.create!, I can update currentUser.tasks with that payload.
 How do I then ensure the rest of my frontend state is appropriately updated? ie projects.tasks and teams.tasks should have this new task as well, right?
 Do I also need to update projects.users, projects.teams, teams.projects, and teams.users?

 I don't believe I'm ever really calling on the full has_many relationship, ie user.projects